vyberr/Net-Tool-V1/README.md

 ## Questions

-if you have any questions about the script, please contact me through discord, throught the Lotus discord server 'https://discord.gg/wpBC6gdZKg'
+if you have any questions about the script, please contact me through discord, through the Lotus discord server 'https://discord.gg/wpBC6gdZKg'